Stroke Care

 Thrombectomy

-This type of minimally invasive surgery removes a blood clot.
-Specially trained neurosurgeons or radiologists insert a thin, flexible tube called a catheter into a blood vessel -- usually in the groin -- and guide it to the clot, which is then removed.
-In some cases, a tiny mesh cylinder called a stent may be placed to help prevent the artery or vein from being blocked again.
+This catheter-based, minimally invasive surgery removes a blood clot.
+In some cases, a stent may be placed to help prevent the artery or vein from becoming blocked again.

 Vascular Surgery